simplitech/vue-await/README.md

 // gets the component to be shown when 'myRequestName' is loading const spinnerOfMyRequest = $await.loader['myRequestName']

-// define the component to be shown when 'myRequestName' is loading
+// define the component to be shown when using 'MyComp' as loader
-$await.addLoader('myRequestName', MyComponentClass)
+$await.addLoader('MyComp', MyComponentClass)

 // returns a boolean indicating if 'myRequestName' is loading const isLoading = $await.inAction('myRequestName')